Introduction

 Use it on the shoulders, neck, or hands.

-Do not use essential oils straight on the skin unless you know it is safe for that oil and your skin.
+Do not apply essential oils directly to your skin unless you know that the specific oil is safe for both your skin and its intended use.

 5. Add to a Bath